-Except as set forth below, no director, executive officer or shareholder who beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the outstanding Common Shares or known associate or affiliate of any such person, has or had any material interest, direct or indirect, in any transaction within the last three years or during the current financial year or in any proposed transaction, that has materially affected or will materially affect the Corporation.
+Except as set forth below, no director, executive officer or shareholder who beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of any category of shares of the Corporation or known associate or affiliate of any such person, has or had any material interest, direct or indirect, in any transaction within the last three years or during the current financial year or in any proposed transaction, that has materially affected or will materially affect the Corporation.

-In the context of the Arrangement, Gilles Lefrançois and Michel Letellier, as board members and shareholders of the Corporation, on the one hand, and Trustees of the Trust and unitholders of the Fund, on the other hand, immediately prior to the closing of the Arrangement, have disclosed their interests and abstained from voting on such transaction.
+In the context of the Arrangement, Gilles Lefrançois and Michel Letellier, as board members and shareholders of the Corporation, on the one hand, and trustees of the Trust and unitholders of the Fund, on the other hand, immediately prior to the closing of the Arrangement, have disclosed their interests and abstained from voting on such transaction.